-Including slam and spoken word in your lesson plan is a great way to excite students in engaging with poetry!
+Introducing slam and spoken word in your lesson plan is a great way to engage students with poetry!
 Where some (or most!) students may bemoan dissecting stuffy old poems that don’t speak to their experience, slam is based in youth culture and is meant to connect with audiences, especially live and in person.
 More than performance art, it’s a modern movement that has reinvigorated an interest in poetry as a powerful creative tool for personal and social change.

 I am an experienced mentor and workshop facilitator who continues to cultivate a passion for working with youth.
 Whether it’s a one-on-one, group, or classroom setting, I have translated my own narrative of learning into discussions, exercises, and lesson plans that have brought out some fantastic writing and performances from students of almost every age.
 It’s been a pleasure to work with schools to build spaces of community support and sharing, and to watch even some of the smallest voices take the mic and transform themselves in front of an entire group of peers.

 - Short or tong-term projects through MAC’s ArtsSmarts program.
-With funding from MAC, we collaborate on integrating spoken word into your school’s programming in any form, ranging from one-0ff workshops with a single group, to a project that may span an entire school year – all based on curriculum standards.
+With funding from MAC, we collaborate on integrating spoken word into your school’s programming in any form, ranging from one-off workshops with a single group, to a project that may span an entire school year – all based on curriculum standards.
 Visit my blog post on a recently completed project, which includes links to video examples from others as well.
-Deadlines for ArtSmarts I developmental grants are on going, but ArtsSmarts II long-term project grants are coming up on April 15, 2017!
+ArtsSmarts I developmental grants are ongoing, but ArtsSmarts II long-term project grants have fixed deadlines.

 - Professional development workshops for teachers, where we’ll run through exercises, games, and discussions on how to bolster your students’ interest in poetry.
 A fun, creative session that’s perfect for inservice days!